top of page

 Having a mix of both traditional retirement accounts where withdrawals are subject to ordinary income tax and Roth accounts which are tax-free can provide tax diversification in retirement.

-By converting some of your traditional retirement funds into a backdoor Roth IRA, you create a tax-free income source that can complement your taxable withdrawals from traditional accounts.
+By converting some of your traditional retirement funds into a backdoor Roth IRA or contributing to a Roth 401(k), you create a tax-free income source that can complement your taxable withdrawals from traditional accounts.
 This flexibility can allow you to strategically manage how and when you’re paying your tax liabilities during retirement.

 3. No Required Minimum Distributions (RMDs)